syncfusion-content/uwp-docs/uwp/DataGrid/Conditional-Styling.md

 ---
 layout: post
-title: Conditional Styling in UWP SfDataGrid | Syncfusion®
+title: Conditional Styling in UWP Data Grid | Syncfusion®
-description: Conditional Styling in SfDataGrid applies custom styles to cells, rows, and columns dynamically based on data values and conditions.
+description: Conditional Styling in Data Grid applies custom styles to cells, rows, and columns dynamically based on data values and conditions.
 platform: uwp
-control: SfDataGrid
+control: Data Grid
 documentation: ug
 ---

-# Conditional Styling in UWP SfDataGrid
+# Conditional Styling in UWP Data Grid

 You can style the SfDataGrid and its inner elements conditionally based on data in two ways,